CookiePLMonster/CookiePLMonster.github.io/_posts/2018-06-03-do-not-disable-warnings.md

 [Notepad++](https://notepad-plus-plus.org/download/v7.5.6.html) is compiled with Visual Studio 2015 with a `/Wv:18` compiler option.
 A quick memo on that from MSDN:
 > The compiler can suppress warnings that were introduced after a version you specify by using the /Wv compiler option.
 > This is useful for managing your build process when you introduce a new toolset version, and want to temporarily suppress new warnings.

-Looking up at the table of values, `18` means all warnings introduced after Visual Studio 2013.
+Looking up at the table of values, `18` means all warnings introduced after Visual Studio 2013 are disabled.

 Why were those removed?
 Compiling with the option disabled makes it painfully obvious:
 ```